dart-lang/site-www/src/guides/libraries/c-interop.md

 API documentation is available in the
 [`dart:ffi` API reference.]({{site.dart-api}}/dart-ffi/dart-ffi-library.html)

+NOTE: _Maybe add something here about how ffigen is the best way to do stuff (like objective c page), but you can still write things manually with just dart:ffi (link to section)_

 ## Examples

 The following examples show how to use the `dart:ffi` library: